-The helper words you use to force a word into the first case is „hér er“ (“here is”).
+The helper words you use to force a word into the nominative case is „hér er“ (“here is”).

-Verbs that cause the first case include „að vera“ (to be) and „að heita“ (to be called).
+Very few verbs cause the nominative case, but of those the important ones are „að vera“ (to be) and „að heita“ (to be called).

 - Kötturinn minn borðaði kvöldmatinn minn.
 (My cat ate my dinner) – The cat is the main subject of the sentence.